sst/guide/_chapters/use-the-hoc-in-the-routes.md

 Now that we created the `AuthenticatedComponent` and `UnauthenticatedComponent`, let's use them on the containers we want to secure.

-First import them in the header of `src/Routes.js`.
+{% include code-marker.html %} First import them in the header of `src/Routes.js`.

 {% highlight javascript %}
 import requireAuth from './components/AuthenticatedComponent';
 import requireUnauth from './components/UnauthenticatedComponent';
 {% endhighlight %}

 Next, we simply wrap the components we want secured.

-So the following routes would be affected.
+So the following routes in `src/Routes.js` would be affected.

 {% highlight javascript %}
 <Route path="login" component={Login} />